Curd Rice Recipe (Thayir Sadam)

 Cook The Rice

-Rinse ยฝ cup white raw rice with water and add it to a pan.
+Step 1: Rinse ยฝ cup of raw white rice with water, then add it to a pan.
 Add 1 and ยฝ cups of water and stir gently.

 Rice and water added to a pan.

-Note – To cook the rice in a pressure cooker, cook for 2 whistles on high heat.
-Then remove the cooker from heat and let the pressure release naturally.
+To cook the rice in a pressure cooker, cook for 2 whistles on high heat.
+Then remove the cooker from the heat and let the pressure release naturally.
 Open the lid and use the cooked rice in the recipe.

-To cook the rice in an instant pot, add rice with 1 cup of water to the instant pot.
+To cook the rice in an Instant Pot, add 1 cup of water to the pot with the rice.
 Press PRESSURE COOK and set the timer to 5 minutes.
 Once the timer goes off, let the pressure release naturally and then open the lid.

 Cooked and cooled rice.